tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

-this kind of queer kinship structure he exists in a half-acknowledged state by the other people in his house the family is afraid of what he is but finds a way to accept him over time for many lgbt people that's what it feels like to be in your own family sometimes naturally there are counter arguments the babadook never says he's gay he never displays physical attraction to another person but historically fictional characters haven't needed to say i am gay out loud to be read as queer or to become queer icons so many lgbt people have been barred from seeing themselves represented in popular culture so we've had to project ourselves into so many of these figures thongson said there are ways to read into the character itself and the structure of how this ostensibly monstrous thing becomes incorporated ultimately into
+this kind of queer kinship structure he exists in a half-acknowledged state by the other people in his house the family is afraid of what he is but finds a way to accept him over time for many lgbt people that's what it feels like to be in your own family sometimes naturally there are counter arguments the babadook never says he's gay he never displays physical attraction to another person but historically fictional characters haven't needed to say I am gay out loud to be read as queer or to become queer icons so many lgbt people have been barred from seeing themselves represented in popular culture so we've had to project ourselves into so many of these figures thongson said there are ways to read into the character itself and the structure of how this ostensibly monstrous thing becomes incorporated ultimately into